austin-carman/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+semantic HTML elements define what it does in the element name.
+Examples would be header, section, nav, footer - you can tell what each of these are used for just in the name.
+Examples of non-semantic HTML would be div and span.
+We should always use semantic html as much as possible because it's more meaningful.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+'display: block' will take up the entire available width/take up it's own line and have a line break  whereas 'display: inline' will only take the width it needs/won't take up it's own line.
+Another difference is that you can change the width of a block element but you cannot change the width for an inline element.

 3. What are the 4 areas of the box model?

+Margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+for the cross axis. for row/row-reverse that will be the vertical axis, for column/colomn-reverse that will be the horizontal axis

 5. Explain why git is valuable to a team of developers.

+git is valuable because you can save many edits and go back to old code if needed.
+Also, many developers can be working on a single project simultaneously by branching the project and making there own edits without affecting other people's work.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.